almron/iTach_IR_Node_Server/README.md

 Parameters:

 1. Button Name: Name for the Button code.
 2. Alternate Codes: Some Global Cache Control Tower Database codesets have multiple IR codes for a single button.
-If there is not secondary code the first will be used even when selecting Button Code 2.
+If there is no secondary code the first will be used even when selecting Button Code 2.
 3. Connector: The Global Cache IR connector when looking at the iTach from the IR connector side.
 4. Repeat: Number of times to repeat the IR Code (i.e. Volume).
 The max is 50.
 If setting this to repeat the Stop IR command can be used to stop repeating.